angristan/awesome-stars/README.md

 ## Python

+- [zalando/patroni](https://github.com/zalando/patroni) - A template for PostgreSQL High Availability with Etcd, Consul, ZooKeeper, or Kubernetes
 - [SamSchott/maestral](https://github.com/SamSchott/maestral) - Open-source Dropbox client for macOS and Linux
 - [CyberPunkMetalHead/gateio-crypto-trading-bot-binance-announcements-new-coins](https://github.com/CyberPunkMetalHead/gateio-crypto-trading-bot-binance-announcements-new-coins) - This is a crypto trading bot that scans the Binance Annoucements page for new coins, and places trades on Gateio
 - [facebookincubator/cinder](https://github.com/facebookincubator/cinder) - Instagram's performance oriented fork of CPython.